v-ch322/docker-ssh-ansible/README.md

 File 'myhost' should be in playbook directory, command:

 ansible-playbook -i myhost <name-of-playbook>.yml

-Then you can run your playbook, the routine will be fulfilled in 'serv' container.
+The routine provided by the playbook will be fulfilled in 'serv' container.